AyushSinghAca/AyushSinghAca/README.md

 - 😄 Pronouns: He/Him
 - ⚡ Fun fact:
 - I am very dumb for all practical purpose.
-- Got memory and motivation to work,like a Sloths....
+- Got memory,like a ....

 <!---
 AyushSinghAca/AyushSinghAca is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.